fsoupimenta/fsoupimenta/README.md

 ## About Me 🐈
 - 🎓 Graduating in Bachelor of Information Systems
-- 📖 Learning about Java and Python
+- 📖 Learning about Java, Python and React
 - ✨ Trying to be a better version of me everyday
 - ⚙️ Working on scientific initiation projects